mkalten/twongseng/README.md

 Twongseng is a [TUIO2](http://tuio.org) multitouch tracker for Mac OS X touchpad devices.
-This application allows to use the internal trackpad (or alternatively an external magic trackpad or magic mouse) to send /tuio2/ptr messages to your TUIO enabled multitouch application.
+This application allows to use the internal trackpad (or alternatively an external magic trackpad or magic mouse) to send /tuio2/ptr messages to your TUIO2 enabled multitouch application.
 It also allows alternative TUIO2/TCP and TUIO2/WEB transport methods in addition to the default TUIO2/UDP transport.

 Usage